Nearly every company out there needs an effective digital marketing strategy.

 Hiring managers, that’s who.

 They often have to look through hundreds of resumes and the easiest place to do a quick scan is at the very top.
 That’s why including just the right details can get you tremendous ROI.
+Make sure you perfect your resume header.

 So what should you include?